If you are applying for home care through the state, you may be asked a bunch of personal care questions. Your answers are VERY important.

 If you choose to hire your own caregiver, you have two options:

 - You can find someone else you know to volunteer to do this for you.
+This person will become your official representative that can sign paperwork and timesheets for you.
 This person CANNOT be paid as your caregiver.

 If you choose to handle the paperwork yourself, you may be asked some questions to make sure you are able to do this.
 There is no wrong or right way to answer these questions, just use your common sense.
 Sample questions: